Page 45 Review by Stephen

 Accidents will happen but only if youre lucky!

-Especially, for example, when it comes to find love in a world which seems bursting with the trappings of it everywhere you look.
+Especially when looking for love in a world which seems bursting with the trappings of it everywhere.

 In alternating threads, we follow the separate paths of two quietly longing but self-contained individuals which converge all too briefly only to be spun out in different directions after their mutual, tentative sideways glances fail to meet by but a split second.